CERN-IT-INNOVATION/quantum-gates/docs/source/index.rst

 ~~~~~~

 When constructing a set of quantum gates with the Gates class, one can
-specify a :ref:`pulse` instance.
+specify a Pulse instance.
 This pulse describes the shape of the RF pulses
 used to implement the gates.

 Integrators